fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Type assertion should not be used unless there's no other way to proceed since there's always the danger of asserting an unfit type to an object and then perhaps causing a nasty runtime error.
 While the compiler trusts you to know when using <i>as</i>, at the same time it leaves the intelligence of the whole TypeScript to manual interpretation.

 In our case we could change our data exportation method so that we could have the typing happen naturally within the file where the data resides.
-Since typings van not be used in a JSON-file, we should convert the json-file to a ts-file which exports the typed  data in the following way:
+Since typings can not be used in a JSON-file, we should convert the json-file to a ts-file which exports the typed  data in the following way:

 ```js
 import { DiaryEntry } from "../src/types";